-Monitoring is recommended to insure that community facilities in which juveniles receive mental health treatment are staff secure, not physically secure.
-This monitoring is part of licensure and done by the Department of Health (the OJJ will attempt to conduct visits periodically (spot check) to verify the non-secure status of these facilities).
+• Monitoring is recommended to insure that community facilities in which juveniles receive mental health treatment are staff secure, not physically secure.
+This monitoring is part of licensure and done by the Department of Health.

 APPLICABLE STATE STATUTES AND REGULATIONS

 Only three of the four core protections are relevant to external monitoring of agencies in Washington State.
 These are deinstitutionalization of status offenders, removal of juveniles from adult jails and lockups, and separation of juveniles from adult offenders.